Dragonseel/AntSimulator/README.md

 A simple simulator that simulates the life of very simplified ants.
 They exist, they spend energy and they try to find food and eat it.

+In the beginning of a simulation, a nest exists.
+They spawn the ants.

-The behavior of ants is in the ant_lib.
+The behavior of ants and nests is in the ant_lib.
-The update-function is dynamically loaded into the application, so that the ant-logic is hot-reload-able.
+The update-function is dynamically loaded into the application, so that the ant-colony-logic is hot-reload-able.

+# Todo
+  - [x] Hot-Reloading
+  - [x] Nests
+  - [x] Proof-Of-Concept LazyStatic storage for Colony logic
+  - [ ] Ants can carry food
+  - [ ] Ants can deliver food to nest
+  - [ ] Way to calculate fitness/score

 ## License